qing762/mega-auto-signup/README.md

 ## Features

 - Able to use any Chromium-based browser.
+- Able to use non authenticated proxy.
 - Be able to prompt to change to your own password instead of using the default one.
 - Password complexity checker for custom password.
 - Error handling.
+- Update checker functionality.
 - The script does all the job by itself.
 - No webdriver required.
 - Fast execution time.